AllyYL/casestudy/src/projects/weave.md

 ## Competitive Analysis

-Most platforms focus on either traceability or community—not both.
-Through a quick audit of blockchain and e-commerce tools, I found space to merge the two: **turning raw supply chain data into a social, story-driven experience**.
+Most platforms focus on either provenance tracking or community—not both.
+Through a quick audit of blockchain and e-commerce tools, I found space to merge the two: turning raw supply chain data into a social, story-driven experience.
 This became WEAVE's core differentiator.

 <br>